 - improving the capacity of hundreds of volunteer fire districts statewide to respond to wildland fires safely, rapidly, and effectively

 - thinning thousands of acres of forests to reduce the risk of catastrophic wildland fire to communities statewide

 - helping to develop new markets and uses for our largely unused forest resources, creating jobs, and new opportunities

-- assisting Nebraska communities and landowners to plant thousands of trees, cleaning the air and water, saving energy, and making our cities and towns and forests better places to live, work and play.
+- working with community groups to plant thousands of trees, cleaning the air and water, saving energy, and making our cities and towns better places to live and work

 The Nebraska Forest Service pursues a variety of traditional and nontraditional funding sources to facilitate the agency’s reach across Nebraska.
 Through grant funding and leveraging its role within the Institute of Agriculture and Natural Resources at the University of Nebraska-Lincoln, we are able to enrich the lives of Nebraskans by increasing the value, condition, and use of the state’s trees and forests.

-Contributors: Rachel Anderson, Kyle Bogus, Aaron Clare, John Erixson, Graham Herbst, Jack Hilgert, Matt Holte, Christina Hoyt, Darla Huff, Steven Jara, Chrissy Land, Kyle Martens, Fred McCartney, Eric Moul, Justin Nickless, Heather Nobert, David Olson, Seth Petersen, Hanna Pinneo, Steve Rasmussen, Lew Sieber, Adam Smith, Jorden Smith, Laurie Stepanek, Denise Wally, Chelsie West, Lola Young
+Contributors: Sandy Benson, Pam Bergstrom, Kyle Bogus, Heather Borck, Aaron Clare, John Erixson, Graham Herbst, Jack Hilgert, Matt Holte, Christina Hoyt, Darla Huff, Steven Jara, Heather Kingery, Chrissy Land, Fred McCartney, Eric Moul, Justin Nickless, David Olson, Seth Petersen, Hanna Pinneo, Lew Sieber, Adam Smith, Jorden Smith, Laurie Stepanek, Denise Wally, Lola Young